thenandan/thelogger/README.md

 # Laravel Logger

 ### About
-Laravel request logger is a request logger for laravel application.
+Laravel logger is a various logger for laravel application.
 Development is in progress and it not ready for production.

 ### Features